Nonarchimedean geometry, tropicalization, and metrics on curves: Basic notions and examples

 \begin{rem} If $X = V(f)$ is a hypersurface then $\Trop(X)$ is the corner locus of the convex piecewise linear function associated to a defining equation $f$~\cite[Section 2.1]{ekl:non_arch_amoebas}.
 In this case, $\Trop(X)$ has a unique minimal polyhedral structure, and the initial degenerations are essentially constant on the relative interior of each face.
 There is a natural inclusion reversing bijection between the faces of $\Trop(X)$ in this minimal polyhedral structure and the positive dimensional faces of the \emph{Newton polytopal complex} (or \emph{Newton complex}) of $f$: a face of $\Trop(X)$ corresponds to the convex hull of the monomials whose associated affine linear function is minimal on that face.
 In particular, the maximal faces of $\Trop(X)$ correspond to the edges of this Newton complex.
 In this special case, the multiplicity of a maximal face is the lattice length of the corresponding edge.\footnote{This is explained in~\cite[Example 3.16]{sturmfels_tevelev:elimination} in the special case where $X$ is irreducible, $K$ is the field of Puiseux series over $k$, and $X$ is defined over $k$.
 The arguments given there work in full generality.} The relationship between the tropical hypersurface and the Newton complex is also explained in more detail in~\cite[\S8]{jdr:trop_ps}. \end{rem}

 \paragraph[Analytification] Let $A$ be a finite-type $K$-algebra.
 The \emph{Berkovich spectrum} of $A$, denoted $\sM(A)$, is defined to be the set of multiplicative seminorms $\|\cdot\|$ on $A$ extending the absolute value $|\cdot|$ on $K$.
-The definition of a multiplicative seminorm is given in \parref{par:BerkovichSpaces} below.
 The Berkovich spectrum $\sM(A)$ is the underlying set of the nonarchimedean analytification $X^\an$ of $X = \Spec(A)$.
 The topology on $X^\an$ is the coarsest such that the map $\|\cdot\|\mapsto \|f\|$ is continuous for every $f\in A$; this coincides with the subspace topology induced by the inclusion of $X^\an$ in $\R^A$.

 \begin{rem*} We will often write $\A^1_\an$ for $\A^{1,\an}$ and $\bP^1_\an$ for $\bP^{1,\an}$, etc. \end{rem*}